Cast Iron Skillet Sweet Potato Casserole with Walnuts & Pecans

-While the sweet potatoes are cooking, melt butter in a fry pan over medium heat.
-Once butter is melted, mix in vanilla, brown sugar and cinnamon until combined.
+While the sweet potatoes are cooking, melt butter in a small skillet over medium heat.
+Once butter is melted, stir in brown sugar, cinnamon, vanilla extract, and salt until combined.
 Add in pecans and walnuts and toss until well coated.
 Cook for 2-4 minutes until the nuts are toasted and you smell a nutty aroma.

 Once the potatoes are done, top with pecan and walnut topping.
 Serve immediately or cover cast iron skillet with aluminum foil to keep warm.

 To keep warm, place aluminum foil over the skillet once removed from the oven.
-This should keep it warm for about an hour.
+This should keep the dish warm for about an hour.